-In this section, you need to explain what review and acceptance procedures will apply to the management of the project business plan and other core documents.
+In this Quality Plan example, you need to explain what review and acceptance procedures will apply to the management of the project business plan and other core documents.

-In this section, you need to mention relevant government policy, legislation, and rules which can easily affect how records for the project must be kept.
+In this Quality Management Plan example, you need to mention relevant government policy, legislation, and rules which can easily affect how records for the project must be kept.
 It also includes detail of any protocols which needed to apply for records management, and how registration of all official documents should be managed.

 Quality control for the <Project Name> Project can easily have accomplished by defining the relevant quality criteria for the outputs, or what characteristics should be used for this purpose.

 Quality planning includes identifying the Output Quality Criteria and standards that will be used to determine their acceptability and 'fitness for purpose.'
-In this section, you can define who or what groups will be involved in the specification of the output quality criteria
+In this Quality Plan template, you can define who or what groups will be involved in the specification of the output quality criteria

 Relevant methodologies and guidelines may be used to assist.
 These include technical specifications or other specific criteria.
 'Fitness for purpose' for each output is also determined by the needs, expectations, requirements, and 'critical success factors' of various key stakeholders like: